CleasbyCode/pdvzip/README.md

 ## PNG Image Requirements for Arbitrary Data Preservation

+**Note: While this program still works fine with Twitter, it seems things have changed with the way Twitter is dealing with images(?), as a result of that, the information currently presented here regarding dimensions/storage capacity, is no longer relevant.
+I will update this information properly at a later date and I'll also add support to the program for the option of using 32-bit & 24-bit PNG images.
+In the meantime continue to use pdvzip as it is.**

 Bit depth 8-bit or lower (4,2,1) Indexed colour (PNG colour type value 3).

 Image's multiplied dimensions value must be between 5,242,880 and 5,500,000.